Figure 1. The improper disposal of waste (litter) is a form of pollution.

 There are many types of pollution in the world.
 All of which can be mitigated at some level, yet are a necessary byproduct of conveniences in our energy dependent society.
 None of the following can be eliminated completely, but with proactive planning they can often be greatly diminished.
 Types of pollution include:

-- Air - both natural and human activities pollute the air, and this is often seen as one of the main problems of pollution as it contributes to the pollution in the following two (soil and water) as well.
+- Air: both natural and human activities pollute the air, and this is often seen as one of the main problems of pollution as it contributes to the pollution in the following two (soil and water) as well.

 - Soil: soil pollution may occur from the fall out of pollutants in the air, from pollutants in water, or from pollutants that are directly within it.
 Pollution in the soil is harmful for plant and animal life.

 - Water: like soil pollution, pollutants from the air can be trapped in raindrops and pollute the water when it rains.
 Pollutants can also travel into large bodies of water as run off from the land.
 Water pollution can be harmful for all types of life.

 - Light: as a result of society making use of artificial light, it is often hard to see the night sky within a city.
 This is more of a minor problem, but it can be a reminder of the pollution that was potentially created to produce the light.

-- Noise - noise pollution refers to sounds that would otherwise not be heard in a society not reliant on energy.
-Examples include highways and airports.
+- Noise: noise pollution refers to sounds that would otherwise not be heard in a society not reliant on energy.
+Examples include noise from cars and airplanes.

 - Radioactive: there is radioactivity all around us, constantly bombarding the world and its inhabitants, however, an excess concentration could be problematic, so radioactive waste is carefully controlled.